Geodetic datum: Plate movement

 The Earth's tectonic plates move relative to one another in different directions at speeds on the order of 50 to 100 mm per year.
 Therefore, locations on different plates are in motion relative to one another.
 For example, the longitudinal difference between a point on the equator in Uganda, on the African Plate, and a point on the equator in Ecuador, on the South American Plate, increases by about 0.0014 arcseconds per year.
 These tectonic movements likewise affect latitude.

-If a global reference frame (such as WGS84) is used, the coordinates of a place on the surface generally will change from year to year.
+If a global reference frame (such as WGS 84) is used, the coordinates of a place on the surface generally will change from year to year.
 Most mapping, such as within a single country, does not span plates.
 To minimize coordinate changes for that case, a different reference frame can be used, one whose coordinates are fixed to that particular plate.
-Examples of these reference frames are "NAD83" for North America and "ETRS89" for Europe.
+Examples of these reference frames are "NAD 83" for North America and "ETRS89" for Europe.